Comparison Thuja + Calcium carbonicum + Silicea

 antisocial father (antisocial personality type).

-deviousness with the conflict that ensues.
-The patients dream of confrontation and
+with the conflict that ensues.
+The patients dream of confrontation and war.

-emotional, sexual.
-There also may be excessive parental control from
+sexual.
+There also may be excessive parental control from authoritarian parents

-authoritarian parents and neglectful suppression from pious puritanical
+and neglectful suppression from pious puritanical parents.
+They develop

-parents.
-They develop intrusive thoughts of the obsessive compulsive type.
-They
+intrusive thoughts of the obsessive compulsive type.
+They emphasise the

-emphasise the relationship with the mother (all the sycotics).
-Where the mother
+relationship with the mother (all the sycotics).
+Where the mother is predatory,

 worst possible case.